funzt/repl.system/README.md

 ## `clojure.tools.namespace.repl` gotcha

-Sometimes `clojure.tools.namespace.repl` which is used to handle code reloading finds too much code like generated ClojureScript source on the classpath.
+Sometimes `clojure.tools.namespace.repl` finds too much code like generated ClojureScript source on the classpath.
 Use `clojure.tools.namespace.repl/set-refresh-dirs` to narrow down the source pathes you want reloaded.

+## Other features
+- You may explicitly use `start` and `stop` instead of `reset` but usually won't have to.
+- `funzt.repl.system/system` has a `:status` map with `:started?` and `:stopped?` keys.
+Usually you don't need it.

 ## Similar tools

 We use this tool at [funzt.jetzt](http://funzt.jetzt) because it does as little as possible to provide a smooth reloaded workflow.
 At the time we wrote this there were no similar tools.
-Similar tools nowaday have features beyond our requirement and require more care than just invoking `(reset)`.
+Similar tools nowadays have features beyond our requirement and they require more work than just invoking `(reset)` from us.

 ## License